influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/fine-grained-authorization.md

 ```

 Grants for specific series also apply to [meta queries](https://docs.influxdata.com/influxdb/v1.7/query_language/schema_exploration).
-Results from meta queries will be restricted based on series-level permissions.
+Results from meta queries are restricted based on series-level permissions.
 For example, `SHOW TAG VALUES` only returns tag values that the user is authorized to see.

 With these grants in place, a user or role can only read or write data from or to